Why Are Retail Chain Stores Being Closed?

 It May Be Good Business, But It Doesn't Look Good

 Even though it seems logical that closing underperforming brick-and-mortar retail store locations would have a positive effect on a retail company's bottom line, most people can't extract the negative connotations associated with going out of business sales, downsizing companies, and shrinking chains.
 In the U.S. retail industry, it is generally accepted that business growth is good.
 Therefore it follows that anything less than growth must be bad.
-So goes the logic perpetuated by stock market performance.
+So goes the logic perpetrated by stock market performance.

 To get back to their pre-recession productivity peak, the nation’s top department stores would have to close hundreds of locations, according to a leading real estate analysis firm.